smittytone/dlist/README.md

 ### Ignorable Devices

-macOS adds a two devices to the `/dev/cu.*` set, neither of which can be used for USB-to-serial roles. `dlist` ignores these.
+macOS adds a number of devices to the `/dev/cu.*` set, neither of which can be used for USB-to-serial roles. `dlist` ignores these.
 However, macOS may also add other devices which cannot be known at compile time.
 For example, after I have connected my Beats Solo Pro wireless headphones to my Mac, they can appear in `/dev/` as `cu.SmittytoneCans` based on the name I gave them.
 I can’t know what your wireless headphones are called, so `dlist` now reads a list of ignorable devices from `${HOME}/.config/dlist/ignorables`.
 Add the extra devices you want `dlist` to ignore there, on a one-device-per-line basis.

 ## Compiling